CollectionBuilder/collectionbuilder.github.io/_docs/01_software/ruby.md

         - If your terminal indicates that you have Ruby 2.7.0 or higher installed, you've done it!

 {:.alert .alert-danger}
-If this installation did not work, see our more detailed guide, [How to Install Ruby on a Mac](https://lib-static.github.io/howto/howtos/installrubymac.html){:target="_blank"}, check out the [Jekyll install on mac docs](https://jekyllrb.com/docs/installation/macos/), or try googling any error message or other hinderance you encountered.
+If this installation did not work, see our more detailed guide, [How to Install Ruby on a Mac](https://lib-static.github.io/howto/howtos/installrubymac.html){:target="_blank"}, check out the [Jekyll install on mac docs](https://jekyllrb.com/docs/installation/macos/), or try Googling any error message or other hindrance you encountered.
 {% endcapture %}
 {% include bootstrap/card.md text=mac-ruby header="Ruby on Mac" %}